BLCM/bl3mods/Aaron0000/Balands/README.md

 TEDIORE LEGENDARY GUNS
 ----------------------
-Baby Maker - No change.
+Baby Maker - No change other than a possible damage adjustment.

-Bangarang - No change.
+Bangarang - No change other than a possible damage adjustment.

-Gunerang - No change.
+Gunerang - No change other than a possible damage adjustment.

-S3RV-8OS-EXECUTE - No change.
+S3RV-8OS-EXECUTE - No change other than a possible damage adjustment.

 Scorpio - Reload damage doubled.